After-Shock/Cloudbox-wiki/Extras:-Heimdall.md

 [Heimdall](https://heimdall.site/) is a dashboard for all your web applications and any other links you like to add.
 Can be set as your browser's start page, with the ability to include a search bar using either Google, Bing or DuckDuckGo.
-See [here](https://github.com/linuxserver/Heimdall) for a video preview.
+See [here](https://github.com/linuxserver/Heimdall#about) and [here](https://youtu.be/GXnnMAxPzMc) for a video preview.

 ## 1. Accessing Heimdall